curiousgeorgie/helloworld/README.md

 helloworld
 ==========

-Obviously a test repository.
-Perhaps a place for miscellaneous files in the future?
+For now, this is a test repository.
+Perhaps it will grow into a home for miscellaneous files in the future.